 The priority deadline date for campus-based aid is February 1st of each year.
 If you change your enrollment status within the first 14 days of classes, your financial aid will be adjusted accordingly and you may possibly be billed.

 The Tennessee Student Assistance Award Program (TSAA) was established to provide non-repayable financial assistance to financially-needy undergraduate students who are residents of Tennessee.
 Applicants must be enrolled or accepted for enrollment at least half time at a public or an eligible non-public postsecondary institution in Tennessee.
 Funds are awarded on a first come, first-served basis.

 The Helping Heroes Grant is awarded on a first-come, first served basis.
 In order to be eligible, the student must be an honorably discharged veteran who formally served in the armed forces in the United States, or a former or current member of a reserve or Tennessee National Guard unit who was called into active military service of the United States.
 If you are eligible to apply, do not wait!
-A limited number of participants will receive $1000 per semester (full-time) or $500 per semester (part-time) for up to eight semesters.
+Awardees will receive $1000 per semester (full-time) or $500 per semester (part-time) for up to eight semesters.
 This grant is not awarded until grades are confirmed at the end of the term.